Cosenza

-Geography and climate
+Geography

-Situated at the confluence of two ancient rivers, the Busento and the Crati, Cosenza stands 238 m above sea level in a valley between the Sila plateau and the coastal range of mountains.
+Situated at the confluence of two historical rivers, the Busento and the Crati, Cosenza stands 238 m above sea level in a valley between the Sila and the coastal range of mountains.
 The old town, overshadowed by its Swabian castle, descends to the river Crati.
 The modern city lies to the north, beyond the Busento, on level ground.

 Almost completely surrounded by mountains, Cosenza is subject to a microclimate scarcely influenced by the effects of the Mediterranean Sea.
 It experiences cold winters and hot summers.

 History

 Origins

-The ancient Consentia (Κωσεντία), capital of the Italic tribe of the Bruttii, was a bulwark of the Italic people against the Hellenic influences of the Ionian colonies.
-It was in this province that the Battle of Pandosia was fought, in which a small Italic army composed of Bruttii and Lucanians defeated the uncle of Alexander the Great, who was known as Alexander of Epirus.
+The ancient Consentia (Κωσεντία), capital of the Italic tribe of the Brettii, was a bulwark of the Italic people against the Hellenic influences of the Ionian colonies.
+It was in this province that the Battle of Pandosia was fought, in which a small Italic army composed of Brettii and Lucanians defeated the uncle of Alexander the Great, who was known as Alexander of Epirus.
 Over the centuries, Cosenza maintained a distinctive character, that marked it out among the cities of the region.
 Under Emperor Augustus, it became an important stopover on the Roman route via Popilia, which connected Calabria to Sicily.
-During the Roman Empire, although merely a colonia, the town benefited from municipal privileges.
+During the Roman Empire, the town benefited from municipal privileges.

 Alaric's legendary tomb

-In 410 AD, Alaric I, king of the Visigoths, sacked the city of Rome and became the first foreign enemy to capture the city in more than 800 years.
+In 410 AD, Alaric I, king of the Visigoths, sacked the city of Rome, becoming the first foreign enemy to capture the city in more than 800 years.
 Alaric amassed a great amount of treasure during his conquest of Rome.

-According to the Gothic historian Jordanes, After sacking Rome Alaric headed south with his troops, advancing easily until reaching the area of Cosenza, where he died.
+According to the historian Jordanes, after sacking Rome Alaric headed south with his troops, advancing easily until reaching the area of Cosenza, where he died.
 No one is certain how this happened: Some believe he contracted a disease that took his life, while others feel that his death came from an attack by enemy forces.
 In any case, his troops honored their king by burying him in a tomb in Cosenza.
 His burial place is said to have been at the confluence of the Busento and Crathis rivers.
 A horde of slaves were used to divert the water from the Busento, allowing them to dig a tomb large enough for Alaric, his horse, and all of the treasure amassed from his conquests in Rome.
 Once the tomb was completed, the river was returned to its bed and the tomb covered with water.
 Then, to ensure that no one would reveal this location to anyone, Alaric's troops killed all of the slaves.

-In the centuries after the fall of the Western Roman Empire, several towns in the Cosenza province, most notably Rossano, refused to acknowledge the new governments of the Ostrogoths.
-Instead, they used their good fortune of having strong city walls and small Roman garrisons to hold out for centuries as semi-independent enclaves of the still existent Eastern Roman Empire in Italy.
-For that reason, Cosenza was viewed as Byzantine territory until the invasion of the Germanic Lombards in the 560s.
+In the centuries after the fall of the Western Roman Empire, several towns in the province of Cosenza, most notably Rossano, refused to acknowledge the new governments of the Ostrogoths.
+Instead, they used their good fortune of having strong city walls and small Roman garrisons to hold out for centuries as semi-independent enclaves of the still extant Eastern Roman Empire in Italy.